NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 (AvgTimeCorr, in minutes), and range ratio (RangeRatio).
 Note that:

  - The control station is usually an active water level station of NOAA.
  - ``Average time corrector`` is the time difference (phase difference) between the tide at the tide zone and at the control station.
-Positive/negative time means the tide level is this many minutes earlier/later in the tidal zone polygon than at the control station.
+Positive time means the tide level is this many minutes later in the tidal zone polygon than that at the control station (and vice versa).
  - ``Range ratio`` is the ratio of tide range at the tidal zone divided by that at the control station.

 The user can access tidal gauge data for the satellite day and time of acquisition at the